 You must successfully complete at least 67% of cumulative attempted hours by the end of each term.
 Attempted credit hours are defined as the total number of hours you’ve been enrolled in and include all hours you’re registered for on the 10th business day of fall and spring semesters and the 5th business day of summer semester plus any additional hours you’re registered for after these deadlines.

-Attempted credit hours include completed courses with passing grades as well as courses that weren’t completed and failed.
+Attempted credit hours include completed courses with passing grades as well as courses that weren’t completed, failed, withdrawn, or reported as incomplete.
+The University of Illinois at Urbana-Champaign does not offer non-credit remedial courses.
 Completed credit hours include all courses graded as satisfactory, credit earned, or deferred (DFR), or with a passing letter grade.
+Incomplete grades are not considered satisfactory.
+For repeated coursework, the initial course and repeated course are included in both the GPA and Maximum Time Frame calculations.

 Maximum Time Frame

 You may not be eligible for financial aid if you’ve attempted more than 150% of the credit hours required to receive a first undergraduate degree (e.g., 120 hours required x 150% = 180 maximum allowable hours attempted for financial aid eligibility).
-Transfer hours from other institutions accepted by the university will count toward this limit.
+Periods of enrollment for which a student doesn't receive Title IV aid, Summer and Winter Term enrollments, and transfer hours from other institutions accepted by the university will count toward this limit.

-The credit hour maximum time frame applies regardless of how many times you change majors or if you’re pursuing multiple majors or degrees.
+The credit hour maximum time frame counts all attempted credit hours including those from which you withdraw or receive an incomplete, regardless of how many times you change majors or if you’re pursuing multiple majors, degrees, or a second Bachelor's degree.
 If you don’t meet this requirement, your financial aid will be automatically suspended.

 Graduate & Professional Students